 After a bit of a slog, you’ll be looking forward to reaching the next section ‘The Shoulder’.

 When you have arrived at the start of this section, you have reached the halfway point of the hike.
 Once again have one quick look over Clew Bay.
 The next time you’ll see it will be from the summit.

 Section 3: From ‘The Shoulder’ to the base of the final peak (10 -15 minutes)

 This is a grand section and seems almost strategically placed to help you catch your breath, rest your legs and get some water in.

-There are toilets at this section and you’ll come across some wonderful rock art along with the ruins of a small stone oratory dating back 1,500 years.
+There are toilets at this section and you’ll come across the ruins of a small stone oratory dating back 1,500 years.

 At this section, it’s easy to think ‘sher, this hike is grand!’, but the hard part is yet to come…

 Now that you’ve regained a bit of composure, you may notice some people climbing barefoot.
 This is actually quite a common sight on Croagh Patrick, with each person having their own individual reason for this act of penance.